qalle2/nes-kallepaint/README.md

 # Kalle Paint
 A paint program for the [NES](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System).
+Also known as Qalle Paint.
 Tested on FCEUX and Mednafen.

 Table of contents:
 * [List of files](#list-of-files)